 One thousand four hundred and forty minutes; an eternity.

 The repetitious passing of the day in intervals of seven, four, and fifty-two.

 Feeling the time measured in pain, longing and calamity,

-the dreams appear more authentic and reality less true.
+the dreams appear more real and reality less true.

 The beaten path of the broken hearted is extensive and winding,

 filled with narrow paths of light and trails of reverie.

 To abandon the sorrow laden journey at the beginning,

 is as ample of a pipe dream that we shall never again see.